-Forgiving is the first step of a long journey and moving on with your life after someone hurt you.
+Forgiving is the first step of a long journey and moving on with your life after someone has hurt you.
 It is a part where you can pass your anger and humiliation to a place of forgiveness and find the courage to trust again.

 How Trying to Forgive Can Help You?

-On the other side, not forgiving is mentally exhausting, and there are better things to think about than think about how angry and disappointed you are.
+On the other hand, not forgiving is mentally exhausting, and there are better things to think about than thinking about how angry and disappointed you are.
 Letting go of the resentment will help you feel positive things again.
 It might be difficult to reach the point where you can stop being overwhelmed by the hate and anger, but with the help of an understanding relationship therapist, you will see that it was worth it.

 When Forgiveness Is Not An Option?